-&lt;sup>30Advanced comment: The analysis of the tester uses the force-and-check technique (which was outlined immediately after the proof of Proposition 8.6).
-In particular, we consider all possible t-partitions of the first part of the sample, denoted U, as well as all possible (approximate) values for a sequence of auxiliary parameters.
-Each such pair of choices induces a t-partition of [k].
-It is shown that if the input graph satisfies the property, then one of these t-partitions of [k] witnesses this fact, and that it is possible to determine the location of every vertex that is adjacent to U with respect each of these partitions based on its adjacency relation with U (and the auxiliary parameters), where all but at most $0.1\epsilon k^2$ of the edges are adjacent to vertices in $\Gamma(U)$ .
+30Advanced comment: The analysis of the tester uses the force-and-check technique (which was outlined immediately after the proof of Proposition 8.6).
+In particular, we consider all possible t-partitions of the first part of the sample, denoted U, as well as all possible (approximate) values for a sequence of some auxiliary parameters.
+Each such pair of choices induces a t-partition of [k], and $\exp(\operatorname{poly}(1/\epsilon)^t)$ many choices are considered.
+It is shown that if the input graph satisfies the property, then one of these t-partitions of [k] witnesses this fact, and that it is possible to determine the location of every vertex that is adjacent to U with respect each of these partitions based on its adjacency relation with U (and the auxiliary parameters), where all but at most $0.1\epsilon k^2$ of the edges are incident at vertices in $\Gamma(U)$.
 One crucial detail is the use of a sequence of auxiliary parameters that correspond to a finer (and somewhat less natural) notion of a partition problem than the one captured by Definition 8.11 (e.g., having conditions that refer to the statistics of vertex degrees in each part).